ReactiveX/rxjs/docs_app/content/guide/observable.md

 - "Error" notification: sends a JavaScript Error or exception.
 - "Complete" notification: does not send a value.

-Next notifications are the most important and most common type: they represent actual data being delivered to an Observer.
-Error and Complete notifications may happen only once during the Observable Execution, and there can only be either one of them.
+"Next" notifications are the most important and most common type: they represent actual data being delivered to an subscriber.
+"Error" and "Complete" notifications may happen only once during the Observable Execution, and there can only be either one of them.

 These constraints are expressed best in the so-called *Observable Grammar* or *Contract*, written as a regular expression: